ytanimura/sound-shader/Readme.md

 If no arguments are specified, `default.json` will be loaded, but if other arguments are specified, they will be ignored;
 if you want to use `default.json` as the default setting, you must load it explicitly with `--config`.

+## License

+This crate is distributed under Apach-2.0.
+However, this repository contains some resources that are distributed on a non-commercial basis only.
+Specifically, the following files are distributed on a non-commercial basis.

+- `resources/*.wav`
+- `examples/pirates.comp`

 ## Operating environment

 The unit tests and examples are done on my Windows and Mac machines.